 – Proverbs 3:5–6 (ESV)

-This does not mean stop thinking.
-It means stop relying only on your own thinking.
-Acknowledge God in your decisions — at work, in relationships, with money, in grief — and He will guide you clearly.
+Instead of relying on your own understanding, lean on God’s wisdom.
+Acknowledge God in your decisions — at work, in relationships, with money, in grief — and He will make the path straight.

 Verses About the Value of Wisdom